Service Detail

 Utility And Infrastructure Construction is delivered as part of the full general-contracting sequence.
 The scope below reflects what owners usually need when this work is planned to support the entire property rather than a disconnected trade package.

-• Water, sanitary, storm, electrical, and service routing coordinated with site and shell planning.
-This is tied directly to reliable utilities so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Water, sanitary, storm, electrical, and service routing coordinated with site and shell planning — including Edwards Plateau limestone routing depth assessment, karst void avoidance, and underground conflict resolution before trench work begins.
+This is tied directly to reliable utilities with service capacity verified and service agreements executed before vertical construction is dependent on their completion so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Utility-release sequencing aligned to grading, paving, and building milestones.
-This is tied directly to clean routing so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Utility-release sequencing aligned to grading, paving, and building milestones — with City of San Marcos and Hays County water district service agreement execution, main extension design, and construction completion managed as schedule-driving milestones.
+This is tied directly to clean routing on Hays County limestone sites with underground conflicts and karst features resolved in preconstruction so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Service capacity and access reviewed before procurement and field work narrow options.
-This is tied directly to timely release so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Service capacity and access reviewed before procurement and field work narrow options — including verification of Hays County electric cooperative transformer capacity, water system pressure and volume at the point of connection, and sanitary sewer capacity for the anticipated building use.
+This is tied directly to timely release with utility milestones tracked on the same critical path as structural and civil work rather than on a separate schedule so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Underground conflicts identified and managed before they disrupt the job.
-This is tied directly to operational service so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Underground conflicts identified and managed before they disrupt the job — with GPR scanning, existing utility locates, and as-built coordination done before excavation begins on limestone sites where utility relocation is expensive.
+This is tied directly to operational service from day one with as-built documentation, inspection sign-off, and service activation confirmed at turnover so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Inspection and tie-in planning integrated with the broader project schedule.
-This is tied directly to reliable utilities so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Inspection and tie-in planning integrated with the broader project schedule — with City of San Marcos, Hays County, and TCEQ inspection hold points tracked as critical path events that control building permit release and occupancy.
+This is tied directly to reliable utilities with service capacity verified and service agreements executed before vertical construction is dependent on their completion so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Civil and vertical coordination kept under one communication structure.
-This is tied directly to clean routing so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Civil and vertical coordination kept under one communication structure — with utility completion milestones directly linked to structural mobilization and building release dates in the project schedule.
+This is tied directly to clean routing on Hays County limestone sites with underground conflicts and karst features resolved in preconstruction so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Operational service needs considered early for future occupancy and maintenance.
-This is tied directly to timely release so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Operational service needs considered early for future occupancy and maintenance — including remote meter access, utility isolation valve placement, and service routing that supports future expansion without costly excavation.
+This is tied directly to timely release with utility milestones tracked on the same critical path as structural and civil work rather than on a separate schedule so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

-• Turnover documentation tied to usable infrastructure, not only completed installation.
-This is tied directly to operational service so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.
+• Turnover documentation tied to usable infrastructure — with as-built utility drawings, inspection sign-off packages, and service agreement confirmation prepared for owner records and future tenant improvement planning.
+This is tied directly to operational service from day one with as-built documentation, inspection sign-off, and service activation confirmed at turnover so the work supports the owner's actual delivery priorities rather than creating more disconnected activity in the field.

 Process